-The motherboard supports a single Pentium II processor or Celeron processor.
+The motherboard supports a single Pentium III processor, Pentium II processor or Celeron processor.
 The processor's VID pins automatically program the voltage regulator on the motherboard to the required processor voltage.
-In addition, the front side bus frequency (66 MHz and 100 MHz) is automatically selected.
-The processor connects to the motherboard through a 242-contact slot connector.
+In addition, the host bus frequency (66 MHz and 100 MHz) is automatically selected.
+The processor connects to the motherboard through a 242contact slot connector.
 The processor must be secured by a retention mechanism attached to the motherboard.